btihen/btihen/content/post_edu/learning_loop_exploration/index.md

 title: "Exploration in the Classroom"
 subtitle: "Learning Loop: Exploration"
-summary: "When students are encourage to explore and have the trust that mistakes are ok -- even expected.
-Then learning become fun and engaging.
-In fact, it builds on student interests and frequently students learn the basics naturally and even specialize on one aspect of particular interest."
+summary: "When students are trusted to explore and know that mistakes are ok, learning becomes fun and engaging.
+Exploration builds on student interests so they learn the basics naturally - and even specialize on aspects of particular interest to them."
 authors: ["Bill Tihen"]
 tags: ["exploration", "trust", "adventure", "joy", "engagement", "student choice"]
-categories: ["Education"]
+categories: ["Education", "Agile", "Self-Regulation", "Student Agency"]
 date: 2020-05-30T16:57:16+02:00
-lastmod: 2020-05-30T16:57:16+02:00
+lastmod: 2020-06-03T16:57:16+02:00
 featured: true
 draft: false